By Ebn Hussein

 Mar’i Ibn Yusuf al-Karmi (d.
 1033 AH/1623 CE) was a Shami (Palestinian) Hanbali scholar and top teacher in al-Azhar during the Ottoman era.

-After a productive exchange with a dear friend and actual talib al-‘Ilm, I’d like to share with you his concise rebuttal of a number of Rafidi-Sufi shubuhat that ‘Bro Hajji’ has spread and sold to the gullible as ‘straight from the sources’.
+I’d like to share with you this concise rebuttal (by Talib al-‘Ilm) of a number of Rafidi-Sufi shubuhat that ‘Bro Hajji’ has spread and sold to the gullible as ‘straight from the sources’ proofs.

 Continue reading 9 Sufi-Rafidi Tabarruk Shubuhat Debunked – ‘Bro Hajji’s’ Lies & Distortions